metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 ### Request CUR Setup for Resold Resources

 You may not have access to your billing preferences if you have purchased AWS services through a reseller.
 You must contact your reseller and request to be set up with an S3 bucket to store your CUR data.
-You can then use [this minimal read-only IAM role](http://localhost:1313/integrations/aws-integration/aws-iam-installation/#alternative-create-a-custom-policy-with-minimal-permissions-read-only-role) to allow CloudWisdom access.
+This [minimal read-only IAM role](http://localhost:1313/integrations/aws-integration/aws-iam-installation/#alternative-create-a-custom-policy-with-minimal-permissions-read-only-role) can be used to allow CloudWisdom read-only access to a single S3 bucket containing the billing files that help to power our cost reporting features.

 **Reseller concerned about sharing an S3 bucket?**